Should You Invest Money In Treated or Untreated Gemstones

-Hello Readers, This is most difficult blog subject I had ever come across.
+Hello Readers, This is the most difficult blog subject I had ever come across.
 Seriously, you have to trust me on that.
-To answer this subject is not easy and straight-forward.
-As sourced from industry experts more than 80% of the total gemstones traded in market are treated or enhanced in some or the other way.
+To answer this subject is not straightforward.
+As sourced from industry experts more than 80% of the total gemstones traded in the market are treated or enhanced in some or another way.
 Let me first brief you about Untreated and Treated Gemstones.

-Untreated Gemstones- Untreated Gemstones are the ones which are not enhanced in any way.
-They remain similar to what they has been mined from Earth’s crust.
-These gemstones are only cut and polished so that we can appreciate stones and wear in jewelry.
+Untreated Gemstones- Untreated Gemstones are the ones that are not enhanced in any way.
+They remain similar to what they have been mined from Earth’s crust.
+These gemstones are only cut and polished so that we can appreciate stones and wear them in jewelry.
 Fine examples of untreated gemstones are:

 Types of Treatments:-

 1. Heating– The gemstone is exposed to high temperatures to alter its color and/or clarity.
-The most commonly encountered heated gems are Amber, Amethyst, Aquamarine, Citrine, Ruby, Sapphire, Tanzanite, Topaz and Zircon.
-Heating is accepted in market.
+The most commonly encountered heated gems are Amber, Amethyst, Aquamarine, Citrine, Ruby, Sapphire, Tanzanite, Topaz, and Zircon.
+Heating is accepted in the market.

-5. Bleaching– Gemstone has been bleached by use of chemical to reduce or alter the entire color of the porous gemstone.
-Jadelite Jade, Pearl, Chalcedony and Tiger’s eye are bleached to reduce the color.
+5. Bleaching– Gemstone has been bleached by the use of chemicals to reduce or alter the entire color of the porous gemstone.
+Jadeite Jade, Pearl, Chalcedony, and Tiger’s eye are bleached to reduce the color.

 7. Diffusion– Chemicals like beryllium were infused into the gemstones at very high temperatures.

 •Impregnation and Stabilization.

 1.Treated Gemstones are less durable- High heat treatments make gemstone surface brittle.
 After a period of time, the faceted edges will come out which makes Gemstone looked as chipped and this will surely reduce its future value.